swiftlang/swift-org-website/download/index.md

 ### Trunk Development (main)

-Development Snapshots are prebuilt binaries that are automatically created from mainline development branches.
+Development snapshots are prebuilt binaries that are automatically created from mainline development branches.
 These snapshots are not official releases.
 They have gone through automated unit testing,